joomcode/redispipe/README.md

 `SerialGetSet/redispipe_pause0` shows single-threaded results with disabled "batching".
 This way redispipe is quite close to other connectors in performance, though there is still small overhead of internal design.
-But I would not recommend disable batching (unless your use case is single threaded), because it increases CPU usage under high concurrent load both on client and on redisd.
+But I would not recommend disable batching (unless your use case is single threaded), because it increases CPU usage under highly concurrent load both on client and on redis-server.

 Parallel benchmark for single redis has Redis CPU usage as a bottleneck for both `radix.v2` and `redigo` (ie Redis eats whole CPU core).
-But with redispipe Redis consumes only 75% of a core despite it could serve 3 times more requests.
+But with redispipe Redis server consumes only 75% of a core despite it could serve 8 times more requests.
 It clearly shows how usage of implicitly pipelined connector helps to get much more RPS from single Redis server.

 ### Cluster